 Lube is mainly affected by weather patterns.
 Different weather cycles will call the various lubricating mechanisms especially if you ride in extreme weather.
 Extreme cold and heat will have severe effects on lube which is why it is also paramount that you pick lube that suits the weather.
 Grease may not be the best idea in cold places while light lube may not work best in a hot area.
 You want to maximize the use and the life of your lube since it also costs money.
 Hot weather may call for more lubrication as compared to cold weather.
 This again is determined by the type of lube that you will use on the bike chain.
 Hot and dry places will often need the changing of lube since dirt and other foreign material will get into the chinks.
 Dust will increase the grinding action leading to more wear and tear.
 Ensure that you use more lube in wet weather since water will quickly wash away the lube.
 Riding in rainy weather will degrease the chains to some point.
 You will need to take a look at the chain links just to be sure you are not riding dry.
 Using wax and grease in this kind of weather will save you more money when it comes to buying lube.

 There are those that are keener when it comes to cleaning their bikes as compared to others.
 Cleaning your bike often will call for the use of more lube on the bike.
 Not doing the same will be a problem for your chain.
 Dirt and rust will quickly cover the chain leading to severe wear and tear damages.
+Know how to remove rust from the bike chain.
 The beauty of cleaning your bike often is that you also get to inspect the condition of the chain while taking good care of it.
 Cleaning the bike chain will also get rid of any dust that has collected on the chain, adding more life to the chain.
 It is evident that you will get more from your chain through increased cleaning and lubing.
 You only need to use enough lube to cover your chain links and cog without being wasteful.
 This is done by using proper application methods to ensure that the lube gets to the links and teeth without spoiling over or creating a mess in the case of grease.

 Lube will also wear out with use.
 The longer the ride, the more the lube is used.
 The friction and the heat will cause more lube to be used and in the case of light lube, it drips away.
 People that use their bikes around the city or the neighborhood may not need to lubricate the chains every so often.
 This also goes for those that use bikes occasionally.
-It is wise to ensure that your chain is well lubricated when you want to store your bike for long.
+It is wise to ensure that your chain is well lubricated when you want to store your bike for a long.
 Bikes that suffer from rust are often the ones that are stored for a long time without use.
 People who will ride about 100 to 200 miles at one go will need to clean the bike and lube it before every ride.
 200 miles is a long distance when it comes to bike chains.
 The lube will have worn out as well as washed away especially in wet weather.
 The best kind of lube for long-distance riders is wax.
 It forms a good layer protecting the chain for a long time and is also easy to remove for another layer to be applied.
 Grease is messy especially in dusty places and will be a challenge to degrease.

 Type of storage